for Facebook, Instagram- and LinkedIn Fanpage

 Protecting your data is of utmost importance to us.
 Our privacy statements for different groups of data subjects offer a brief overview of the personal data we collect and what it is used for.

 We, CAMPUS 02 University of Applied Sciences (abbr.
-CAMPUS 02), Körblergasse 126, 8010 Graz, run a fan page on Facebook.com.
-The fan page enables us to present our company and our range of degree programmes.
-In doing so, we retrieve different statistical data categories about Facebook users via the so-called “Facebook Target Groups – Insights”.
+CAMPUS 02), Körblergasse 126, 8010 Graz, run a fan page on Facebook.com and on Instagram.com.
+The fan pages enable us to present our company and our range of degree programmes.
+In doing so, we retrieve different statistical data categories about Facebook and Instagram users via the so-called “Facebook Target Groups – Insights”.
 These statistics are generated and made available by Facebook.
 As the operator of the site, we have no influence on the generation and presentation of these statistics.
 We cannot deactivate this function or prevent data generation and processing.
-We receive data from two groups of people: People who are connected to our fan page and people on Facebook.
+We receive data from two groups of people: People who are connected to our fan page and people on Facebook/Instagram.

 For a selectable period of time, Facebook will make the following data available: